encryptme/cloak-server-demo/README.rst

 You'll also need a clean Ubuntu 16.04 machine ready to go.
 Any cheap consumer VPS is fine for our purposes.
 The machine obviously needs to be reachable via the FQDN that you used to register the target.
+To support ansible, it also needs to have Python installed.

 Finally, you'll need `ansible`_ available in your shell.
 This demo was originally developed with ansible 2.2.1.